gbatagian/qmsolver/README.md

 # QMSolver

 **QMSolver** is a Python library for numerically solving the time-independent Schrödinger equation in one dimension.
-The library implements the finite difference method to compute energy eigenvalues and eigenfunctions for quantum mechanical systems with arbitrary potential energy functions.
+The library implements the finite differences method to compute energy eigenvalues and eigenfunctions for quantum mechanical systems with arbitrary potential energy functions.

 ## Installation